Glacier Mountaineering – $1320

 Start time and location to be determined.
 Gear check and drive to the trailhead.
 Hike to Camp.
 Throughout the day our guides will begin to introduce basic mountaineering skills.
 (D)

-Day 2 • Mountaineering Instruction • Climb to High Camp
+Day 2 • Glacier Mountaineering School • Climb to High Camp

 Summit day starts early.
-As we ascend the peak guides will continue to introduce the basic mountaineering skills necessary to make the climb.
+From high camp, we climb moderate snowfields to the saddle between Sherman Crater (9600′) or Colfax Peak (9000′) depending on the route.
+Both routes ascend the final Roman Wall steeply to Baker’s expansive summit.
 After reaching the summit we descend to camp.
 In the afternoon guides will continue instruction as time warrants.
-(B)(D)
+(B, D)

 Day 5 • Hike to Trailhead